blefnk/blefnk/src/content/docs/blog/how-to-code/6-world-behind.md

 ---
-title: 06.
-The World Behind the Scenes
+title: "6.
+The World Behind the Scenes"
-description: If you ignore the fundamentals, you’ll never fully grasp how your site actually stands.
+description: "If you ignore the fundamentals, you’ll never fully grasp how your site actually stands."
 ---

 Appearances can be deceiving.
 The HTML, CSS, and JavaScript you see in the browser’s “Inspect” tool might be **compiled** or **minified**—optimized to load faster, but hard to read.
 It won’t always look like the original developer’s neat, commented code.